How to start a website with WordPress

 Those people were not lying to you.
 WordPress is wonderful.
 What they failed to mention is that the interface is not very user-friendly if you’ve never used it.
 It’s a remarkably powerful platform, but with a steeper learning curve than most.

 Do not give up.
 You’re in the right place.
-I once sat right where you are as a tech savvy guy with a blank stare on my face, hopelessly trying to figure out how to get started with WordPress.
+I once sat right where you are as a tech-savvy guy with a blank stare on my face, hopelessly trying to figure out how to get started on my WordPress site.

 In this article we will look at: